apify/actor-scraper/docs/web-scraper/tutorial.md

 The API tab gives you a quick overview of all the available API calls, if you would like to use your task programmatically.
 It also includes links to detailed API documentation.
 You can even try it out immediately using the **TEST** button.

 ## Scraping theory
 Since this is a tutorial, we'll be scraping our own website.
-A great candidate for some scraping practice is the [Apify Library](https://apify.com/library).
+A great candidate for some scraping practice is the [Apify Store](https://apify.com/store).
 It's a page that uses modern web technologies and displays a lot of different items in various categories, just like an online store, a typical scraping target, would.

 ### The goal
-We want to create a scraper that scrapes all the actors (i.e. not crawlers, our legacy product) in the library and collects the following attributes for each actor:
+We want to create a scraper that scrapes all the actors (i.e. not crawlers, our legacy product) in the store and collects the following attributes for each actor:

    1. **URL** - The URL that goes directly to the actor's detail page.
    2. **Unique identifier** - Such as `apify/web-scraper`.